cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > In 2020, the devs created the artist - okay fine, the algo - who drew the Substrapunks, as an homage to Cryptopunks.
 >
 > The team didn't expect their hackathon project to have any value.
 Just like cryptopunks - they gave them away to anyone who claimed one.
->
 >  It took a while.
 Not many people believed, and even fewer people expected them to ever be worth anything!
 >
 >  Soon, people started buying and selling them - there was no market.
->  Someon made an online spreadsheet page to keep track of prices & trades - that was v1 of the marketplace!
+>  Someone made an online spreadsheet page to keep track of prices & trades - that was v1 of the marketplace!
->
 >  No one really knew the value of different traits - most were available for a few dollars, but some were already 3 figures.
 >
 > -- [Substra Punkette, Hello World!
 The Story So Far](https://twitter.com/SubstraPunk/status/1350480927093358593)